liopic/scbcn17-customer-segmentation/README.md

 - **jupyter**: A web IDE that edits notebooks
 - **python3**: The language that will use as interface
 - **numpy** and **pandas**: Python libraries to work with matrices and datasets
-- **matplotlib** and **seaborn**: Python ploting libraries to display data
+- **matplotlib**: Python ploting library to display data
 - **scikit-learn**: Library with lots of Machine Learning algorithms

-*PLEASE*: download this container before taking part in the workshop.
-You can do so just executing `docker pull jupyter/scypy-notebook` in a terminal.

 ## Dataset
-The workshop is based in a dataset that includes real purchases on ulabox website.
-This dataset will be released soon in CSV format.
+The workshop uses a [dataset released by ulabox](https://github.com/ulabox/datasets) in september 2017, that includes real purchases on ulabox website.

-## Running the notebook
-Detailed instructions to be released soon.
+## Preparing and running this workshop
+1. docker pull jupyter/scipy-notebook
+2. git clone git@github.com:ulabox/datasets
+3. git clone git@github.com:liopic/scbcn17-customer-segmentation
+4. cp datasets/data/*.csv scbcn17-customer-segmentation/
+5. cd scbcn17-customer-segmentation
+6. ./jupyter.sh
+7. Open the link in your browser and open the Workshop.ipynb file